vrimar/construct-ui/src/components/tag-input/tag-input.md

 @# Tag Input
-A Tag Input renders a list of `Tags` and an input field for adding new entries.
+A tag input renders a list of `Tags` and an input field for adding new entries.

 @example TagInputExample